mnuessler/docker-tls-termination-proxy/README.md

 A docker image that provides a simple TLS/SSL termination proxy to be used in front of another running docker container with a web server.

-It is using [pound][1] for TLS/SSL termination.
-Pound is a small reverse proxy, load balancer and HTTPS front-end for Web server(s).
+It is using [Pound][1] for TLS/SSL termination.
+Pound is a small reverse proxy, load balancer and HTTPS front-end for Web servers.
 Of course there various other good pieces of software out there, that can do the same job just as well, for instance [HAProxy][2] and [nginx][3].